Clean Monday Traditions in Greece (Updated for 2026)

 Superheroes, masked villains and colorful costumes of all types can be seen on the streets with festivities peaking this upcoming three day weekend.
 The carnival season is known as “Apokries”, which literally means saying goodbye to meat.

-The final day of the Carnival is on Monday, March 3rd in 2025.
+The final day of the Carnival is always on Monday.
 It is known as Clean Monday, a day which marks the start of Lent and is a public holiday in the country.

 What Happens on Clean Monday in Greece?

-Every year on Clean Monday, many take to parks and outdoor areas to go picnicking and fill the Greek skies with colorful kites.
+Every year on Clean Monday, many take to parks and outdoor areas to go picnicking and fill the Greek skies with colourful kites.

 Kite Flying on Clean Monday